JohnTheCoolingFan/rhythm-engine/README.md

 was initially designed for in order to achieve more stimulating, complex and expressive experiences around the music.

 This project aims to create a pointer based rhythm game (similar to osu!) from the ground up with this in mind.
-The goal is to use linear interpolation and an editor that takes inspiration from Digital Audio Workstations to produce a game that lets users more easily achieve their creativity.
+The goal is to use linear interpolation tools to enable interesting mechanics and make an editor that takes inspiration from Digital Audio Workstations to produce a game that lets users more easily achieve their creativity.

 ---